BenW2140/BakeryOrderTracker.Solution/README.md

 5. To initiate this terminal program, run the command: $ dotnet run

-6. To run the test suite included with this project, within the terminal navigate into BakeryOrderTracker.TESTS and run the following commands:
+6. To run the test suite included with this project, within the terminal navigate into BakeryOrderTracker.Tests and run the following commands:
   * $ dotnet restore
   * $ dotnet test